 A business or energy supplier can be considered carbon neutral by using carbon offsetting to make up for emissions that cannot be eliminated.

 Carbon offsetting involves investing in environmental projects to compensate for the cO2 you emit.
 This could be through supporting environmental projects or paying to plant trees.

 Why should SMEs consider being carbon neutral?

-It may sound like a daunting task, but it is actually possible for SMEs to become climate neutral, or as close to neutral as they can.
-All it takes is just a few simple steps, some dedication and a realistic goal that you can aim for.
+It may sound daunting, but it is possible for almost all SMEs to become carbon neutral.
+All it takes is just a few simple steps, some dedication, and a realistic goal that you can aim for.

 1) Learn more about your carbon footprint

 Before you can take measures to reduce your energy usage, you need to understand the current carbon footprint of your business.

 Your carbon footprint refers to the amount of greenhouse gases that your company’s operations release into the atmosphere.
 There are tools online, like this carbon calculator from the Carbon Trust which allows you to calculate your carbon footprint.
 All you need to is answer a series questions about your business to receive your results.